mandos-keygen — Generate key and password for Mandos client and server.

 for inclusion in mandos-clients.conf(8).
 The host name or the name

-specified with the --name
+specified with the --name option is used

 for the section header.
 All other options are ignored,